AlexanderMalm/InnerSource_metrics/README.md

 ## Purpose of application

-An Inner source self assessment application based on the results from Alexanders Malm's [thesis work](https://lup.lub.lu.se/student-papers/search/publication/9120709) 2023, deployed on GCP.
+An Inner source self assessment application based on the results from Alexanders Malm's [thesis work](https://lup.lub.lu.se/student-papers/search/publication/9120709) 2023, initially deployed on GCP.
 IKEA-specific data and information have been deleted.
 The current values of the identidied outlier metrics are psuedo-randomly chosen.

+The app calculates a team's total metric scores as well as identifies repositores with characteristics that might indicate protential or problems for an inner sourced development.
+The outlier treshholds are based on the data gathered from the repositories of the 6 teams interviewed for the thesis.

 Analysis requires repositories using GitHub Actions for CI/CD and developmental increments with GitHub Pull Requests.
 Currently built for Enterprise GitHub usage, work in progress to make it more generall.

-Initially deployed on GCP.
-IKEA-specific data and information have been deleted.
-The current values of the identidied outlier metrics are psuedo-randomly chosen.

-Developed after the thesis was finished, so the front-end is a bit sloppy but it serves the purpose.
-The app calculates a team's total metric scores as well as identifies repositores with characteristics that might indicate protential or problems for an inner sourced development.
-The outlier treshholds are based on the data gathered from the repositories of the 6 teams interviewed for the thesis.

 S